-Whatever the bathroom’s size, the overall emphasis should be on creating a high-functioning space—even in the case of larger homes featuring spectacular master baths.
+Whatever the bathroom’s size, the overall emphasis should be on creating a high-functioning space—even in the case of larger homes featuring spectacular primary baths.
 Built-in drawers and cabinets allow for all clothes to be stored in the bath and dressing area, eliminating the need for the traditional dresser and chest of drawers in the bedroom.
-Locating the laundry room so it’s accessible to the master bath has become another practical feature.
-One item that seems to be evolving is the master-bath tub.
+Locating the laundry room so it’s accessible to the primary bath has become another practical feature.
+One item that seems to be evolving is the primary-bath tub.
 The massive “garden tubs” of the 1980s—often large enough for kids to swim in—have gradually been eliminated in favor of larger showers.
-However, smaller freestanding tubs are now becoming standard in more and more master baths.
+However, smaller freestanding tubs are now becoming standard in more and more primary baths.

 These contemporary versions of the old claw-foot tub are functional, efficient, and comfortable, perhaps once again proving that if something works well, there’s no need to reinvent it.
 As always, we encourage your comments and questions.